 Art Insurance: Insuring Your Art

 Now let's take a close look at that statement.
 Oyass appears to be saying that the paintings are so valuable, they're not worth insuring, or put another way, since the paintings are not replaceable, insuring them is a waste of money.
-This thinking makes absolutely no sense, especially in light of the recent Sotheby's sale of a Munch Scream painting for $120 million.
+This thinking makes absolutely no sense, especially in light of the 2012 Sotheby's sale of a Munch Scream painting for $120 million.
 The museum should have absolutely had theft insurance (assuming that's permissible in Norway); all museums should have theft insurance, as should all art galleries and private collections.
-Even artists whose art is worth significant amounts of money should have insurance.
+Artists whose art is worth significant amounts of money should have insurance as well.
 Whether or not a work of art is "replaceable" is not the issue.
 Whether or not the museum can afford to replace a stolen work of art dollar for dollar with an equivalent work is not the issue either.
 The issue is getting compensated in some way if the art is stolen.
 What's better-- a stolen painting worth $100 million and a $5 million insurance policy settlement or a stolen painting worth $100 million and a $0 settlement because it wasn't insured?

 "But theft insurance is way too expensive."

-Yes, the cost of insuring a museum's entire collection or any large collection of art may well be prohibitive, but thieves don't normally steal entire collections.
+Yes, the cost of insuring a museum's entire collection or any large and valuable collection of art may well be prohibitive, but thieves don't normally steal entire collections.
 They only steal parts of them, and usually pretty small parts.
 So insuring the value of an entire collection is not necessary; insuring at least a portion of that collection-- even a relatively small portion-- makes a whole lot of sense.
 Theft insurance covers "incidents," not specific works of art, unless the insured specifies individual coverage for specific works of art in the policy.
 In other words, if you purchase theft insurance, you're insured for the coverage amount no matter what gets stolen.
 You may not recoup the entire amount of the loss, but at least you'll have something.

 "But insuring even our few most valuable artworks is still too expensive."